luke-anglin/hyde/about.md

 ![Book Placeholder](https://user-images.githubusercontent.com/160484/173871463-97e30942-dafe-4b91-b158-1ecf3300c540.png)

 <p>
   When I'm not writing or programming, I love to play sports!
-Beach volleyball is certainly my favorite, especially when I get to bring my sweet dog Maya along, who you can see below.
-She's a perfect little golden retriever, and I love her with my whole heart!
-I've trained her to be a therapy dog as well.
-Picture below.
+Beach volleyball is certainly my favorite.
+I'm also trilingual and play the guitar, but my biggest obsession is with my therapy dog Maya!
 </p>

 ![MayaDog](https://i.imgur.com/Ay9UoFj.jpg)

 <p>
-A little about me - I graduated the University of Virginia's School of Engineering in three years after receiving a full academic scholarship.
+A little about me - I graduated the University of Virginia's School of Engineering in three years.
 I previously worked at Tesla as a data scientist, and now I'm working at Ernst & Young.
 </p>

 <p>